-For over 30 years I have been fighting for victims of catastrophic neglect and misconduct.
-In the last decade, we have seen a tripling of cases in the medical neglect arena - doctors, nurses and health systems making repeated life-and-death mistakes, leaving babies, children and adults permanently and unnecessarily harmed.
-Research has shown medical negligence is now the third leading cause of death in the United States.
+For over 30 years, I have been fighting for victims of catastrophic neglect and misconduct.
+In the last decade, we have seen a tripling of cases in the medical neglect arena - doctors, nurses, and health systems making repeated life-and-death mistakes, leaving babies, children, and adults permanently and unnecessarily harmed.
+Research has shown that medical negligence is now the third leading cause of death in the United States.

 A case we recently settled exposed some of that negligence in the healthcare ecosystem that ultimately cost a young mother her life.
 With the case now settled – at an Illinois record $12.35 million dollars – my attention now turns to sharing this tragic story to create change in how doctors and patients interact with each other, and to strongly stress that healthcare systems need to recommit themselves to taking the time and money to use proven breast cancer detection methods at the earliest opportunity, because they extend and save lives.